 If your birth plan is to go with the flow, that is also fine.
 (I’m the go-with-the-flow kind of girl)

 Some hospitals will go through your birth plan with you in a pre-delivery visit but it is still a good idea to print it out and keep it in your labor and delivery hospital bag so that you have it with you to give to your caregivers at the hospital.

 You need to carry your ID, Insurance Card, and any other paperwork that you might need at the hospital.
 I was given a “labor card” during the pre-delivery visit which you show security when you come in for delivery so that they let you in as quickly as possible.

 Make sure all your paperwork is top in your hospital bag and in a position where they are easily accessible.

-Don’t miss to pack your toiletries in your hospital bag.
+Don’t forget to pack your toiletries in your hospital bag.
 The toiletries provided at the hospital are honestly not good enough.

 Just carry your own toothbrush, toothpaste, shampoo, conditioner, facial cleanser, bathing soap/body wash, lotion/moisturizer, deodorant.
 By the way, you can get this convenience kit that’s already done for you.
 I am all for easier ways of doing things.